10 things to do in London in November

 If you want to treat yourself to a unique souvenir and taste a lot of Christmas delicacies accompanied by some mulled wine, do not miss the Christmas markets of The South Bank's Christmas Market, Winter Wonderland, Christmas by the River, Leicester Square, Selfridges Christmas Market or Kingston Christmas Market, among others.
 You will enjoy like a child!

-If you are interested in the history and culture surrounding jazz, your visit to London in November is a good opportunity to attend the EFG London Jazz Festival, an event that since 1970 brings together emerging talents and artists of international stature to delight the audience with the best live music of the genre in an electrifying evening.
+If you are interested in the history and culture surrounding jazz, your visit to London in November is a good opportunity to attend the EFG London Jazz Festival, an event that since 1970 brings together emerging talents and artists of international stature to make the public enjoy the best music of the genre live in an electrifying evening.

-I recommend you take a look at the festival's website to check the artists performing each year and the dates of the concerts.
-Hurry up to book your tickets because they sell out in less time than a rooster can crow!
+I recommend you take a look at the festival website to check the artists performing each year and the dates of the concerts.
+Hurry to book your tickets because they sell out in less time than a rooster can crow!

-6. Get your boots on at the Taste of London festival
+8. Get your boots on at Taste of London festival

 To access the festival you need to pay an entrance fee but it is worth it because you will have the opportunity to enjoy a lot of new gourmet proposals from popular restaurants such as Cin Cin, Toastie Toastie, Anju or Country Fire Chicken to name a few examples.

-In addition, you can attend wine tastings and workshops where you can learn how some dishes are prepared and even listen to music played by a DJ in the VIP Lounge of the Taste of London.
+In addition, you can attend wine tastings and workshops to learn how to prepare some dishes and even listen to music played by a DJ in the VIP Lounge of the Taste of London.

-And if at the end you still feel like enjoying the best British food, I recommend you to join a gastronomic tour through the streets of London.
+And if you still feel like enjoying the best British food, I recommend you to join a gastronomic tour through the streets of London.
 Great!

 9. Discover the Diwali festival in London